 A client of mine was once sued for failing to return a tenant’s security deposit within the required time period.
 The tenant allegedly dropped off the keys in the rental office drop box on a Sunday before the Memorial Day holiday.
 The office was closed on Monday because of the holiday so my client didn’t learn that the keys were returned until she came into the office and noticed them on Tuesday following the holiday.
 My client considered the date of surrender to be on Tuesday.
 My client mailed the tenant’s entire security deposit to them on the 21st day from that Tuesday.

-The tenant sued my client arguing that the 21-day letter and the enclosed return of the security deposit was sent on the 23rd day rather then the 21st day after surrender.
-The tenant argued that the date of surrender was on the Sunday when the keys were dropped off rather then on the Tuesday when my client discovered them.
+The tenant sued my client arguing that the 21-day letter and the enclosed return of the security deposit was sent on the 23rd day rather than the 21st day after surrender.
+The tenant argued that the date of surrender was on the Sunday when the keys were dropped off rather than on the Tuesday when my client discovered them.
 The court commissioner handling the case agreed with the tenant.
 My client had returned the tenant’s entire security deposit to him but nonetheless was still ordered to pay double damages and a reasonable attorney fee.

 While I disagree with the decision of the court commissioner (based on the definition of “surrender” and for equitable reasons – the tenant got the entire deposit back) that is not the point.
 The point is that my client should never have waited so long to return the security deposit to the tenant.
 Since my client was returning the entire security deposit to the tenant there was no need to obtain estimates for damage to the unit or have repair work completed.
 They could have easily mailed it back 2 days earlier, or 5 days earlier, or 2 weeks earlier for that matter.
 There is no reason to wait the full 21 days.